dxWiz/HackTheBox/Paper/README.md

     Shellcodes: No Results
     Papers: No Results

-[This link](https://www.exploit-db.com/exploits/47690) has some interesting tricks to reveal hidden content.
+[This link](https://www.exploit-db.com/exploits/47690) has some interesting tricks to reveal hidden content and with that we found a secret registration link to the paper company's employee chat system.
+Let's register that link hostname to /etc/hosts before we proceed further.

+After registration, we are in the chat system and by going through the messages we knkow that we are able to interact with the bot to do two important things.
+To get files and to list files.